Imperial, pre-decimal measurements of weight and volume

-How shops weighed and measured their goods in the past
+How shops weighed and measured their goods in the early 1900s

 Goods were sold by weight, volume, length, or per item, depending on what they were.